25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

 1. `[project name].csproj`: The Project configuration file, will contain the Target Framework, Nuget package details and other project related settings.
 This file is used by MSbuild during the build process.
 For more details visit [project-file](https://docs.microsoft.com/en-us/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/understanding-the-project-file).
    - Defines how the project will be built

-   - `TargetFramework`: Specifies the target framework for the application.
+   - `TargetFramework`: Specifies the target framework for the application
      - To specify a target framework we use _Target Framework Moniker_ (TFM).
      - E.g. `netcoreapp3.1`